pgmpm/ProcessCubeExplorer/README.md

 # Usage

+Have a look at our [wiki](https://github.com/pgmpm/ProcessCubeExplorer/wiki) for a step-by-step-tutorial!

 #### Setup
-There is a ready-to-go [setup](https://github.com/pgmpm/ProcessCubeExplorer/tree/master/SETUP) that you can run to launch the application.
-You will need the *whole* folder (about 5MB).
+You can just download our [latest release](https://github.com/pgmpm/ProcessCubeExplorer/releases) and run the setup.
+The Process Cube Explorer will start automatically.

 #### Do it yourself
-You can also download the source code, load the *Process Cube Explorer.sln*-Solution into Visual Studio and compile the code yourself.
+You can also download the [source code](https://github.com/pgmpm/ProcessCubeExplorer/zipball/master), load the *Process Cube Explorer.sln*-Solution into
+Visual Studio and compile the code yourself.
 Notice that some unit-tests will fail if you don't enter credentials for a test-database (and we didn't want to publish ours).